JohnForster/pandemic-ts/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ![Pandemic board as of 18/02/20](https://user-images.githubusercontent.com/32373811/74722427-d0033380-5230-11ea-9e10-090743cc34e2.png)